sarder-abedin/Robot-navigation-world-model-demo/README.md

-# Freenove Tank Robot – Predictive Indoor Navigation
+# Tank Robot – Predictive Indoor Navigation

 A predictive indoor navigation system for the **Freenove Tank Robot Kit for Raspberry Pi (FNK0077)** that uses **V-JEPA 2** as a world model to anticipate